 Don’t underestimate EMFs because the studies tell us they impact our health even if you can’t feel anything.

 There is a clear, present, and ever-increasing danger to the entire population of our country from exposure to the entire non-ionizing portion of the electromagnetic spectrum.
 The dangers cannot be overstated because more non-ionizing radiation injuries occur covertly, usually do not become manifest until after latent periods of years, and when they do become manifest, the effects are seldom recognized.

-—Dr. Milton Zaret, 1973, the first medical doctor to testify in Congress
+—Dr. Milton Zaret, 1973, the first medical doctor to testify to the US Congress

 If you’re new to all this, the first thing is to understand, I suggest you read my article which lays out the types of devices that create EMFs in your home and how to protect yourself.
 The next step is to measure your exposure, so you can take action to eliminate or reduce it.

 You’re ready to invest in an EMF meter, but aren’t sure which one to purchase?
 Like many people, you’re tempted to go with the lowest-priced meter.
 But if the meter isn’t sufficiently accurate or sensitive, or doesn’t read the different types of EMFs you’re being exposed to, it won’t be helpful for your purposes.